Moe Shaik: State Security Agency

 When Zuma was elected President of South Africa in the 2009 general election, the Mail & Guardian reported that Shaik was considered a frontrunner for two high-profile posts in the public service: the Director-General in the Department of Foreign Affairs or the Director-General of the National Intelligence Agency.
 Instead, on 2 October 2009, Shaik was appointed head of the South African Secret Service, the foreign intelligence wing of the new State Security Agency.
 The Democratic Alliance and the Freedom Front Plus, both opposition parties, condemned his appointment, primarily because of Shaik's perceived political links to Zuma.
-During his tenure in the position, Shaik was named in American diplomatic cables, written before his appointment in 2009, that were leaked by Wikileaks.
+During his tenure in the position, Shaik was named in leaked American diplomatic cables, written before his appointment in 2009.

 Shaik resigned from the State Security Agency in February 2012, following months of reports that he had fallen out with Siyabonga Cwele, the Minister of State Security.
 He confirmed this in 2019; he said that one source of tension had been Cwele's instruction to abort an intelligence investigation into the Gupta family, who later were widely suspected of involvement in state capture under Zuma's administration.

 Later positions

 In August 2012, the Development Bank of Southern Africa announced that Shaik had been appointed as chief executive of its new subsidiary, Development Bank International.
 The Sunday Times reported that his appointment had been facilitated by Pravin Gordhan, who was the Minister of Finance and oversaw the bank, on behalf of Zuma's presidential office.

 In January 2020, Shaik and Menzi Simelane were appointed as special advisers to Lindiwe Sisulu, who was then the Minister of Human Settlements, Water and Sanitation.
 The following month, he resigned because of the controversy his appointment had caused.

 After the end of Zuma's term as president in 2018, Shaik spoke publicly about his relationship with Zuma, including in testimony to the Zondo Commission, and was critical of Zuma's conduct while in office.

+Since 2022 he has been High Commissioner to Canada.